 IoT & Mobile Solutions.
 The IoT & Mobile Solutions portfolio is comprised of end-to-end edge to cloud solutions including 4G LTE mobile broadband gateways, routers, modems, hotspots, HD quality VoLTE based wireless home phones, cloud management software and an advanced 5G portfolio of products (currently in various stages of development).
-The solutions are offered under the MiFi and MiFiiQ brands for consumer and business markets, and under the Skyus brand for industrial IoT markets.
+The solutions are offered under the MiFi and MiFiTM brands for consumer and business markets, and under the Skyus brand for industrial IoT markets.
+Effective in the third quarter ended on September 30, 2020, IoT & Mobile Solutions now also includes the Company's Device Management System ("DMS"), rebranded as Inseego SubscribeTM, a hosted SaaS platform that helps organizations manage the selection, deployment and spend of their customer's wireless assets, helping them save money on personnel and telecom expenses.
+The Company reclassified its Inseego Subscribe revenue stream from Enterprise SaaS Solutions to better reflect the Company's end user delineation.
+This reclassification had no impact on previously reported total net revenue, gross profit, or net loss.

 Enterprise SaaS Solutions.
-The Enterprise SaaS Solutions consist of various subscription offerings to gain access to the Company's Ctrack telematics platforms, which provide fleet vehicle, aviation ground vehicle and asset tracking and performance information, and other telematics applications, and the Company's Device Management System ("DMS"), a hosted software-as-a-service ("SaaS") platform that helps organizations manage the selection, deployment and spend of their customer's wireless assets, helping them save money on personnel and telecom expenses.
+The Enterprise SaaS Solutions consist of various subscription offerings to gain access to the Company's Ctrack telematics platforms, which provide fleet vehicle, aviation ground vehicle and asset tracking and performance information, and other telematics applications.